 CALL FOR ASTRONOMY PROGRAM VOLUNTEERS

 Bryce Canyon, Utah, has one of the few remaining magnitude 7 dark skies in the country.
 The park has been a focus of stargazing for decades and is becoming well known to park visitors for its nighttime scenery.
 The program has steadily expanded and is now a robust and professional effort made possible by park rangers, astronomy clubs, and skilled volunteers.
-In 2007 close to 30,000 visitors attended an astronomy lecture, evening stargaze, solar viewing, or astronomy festival.
+Close to 30,000 visitors attend an astronomy lecture, evening stargaze, solar viewing, or the astronomy festival each year.
 Additionally, the park actively manages and promotes dark skies through light pollution education.

-The park is seeking qualified volunteers to commit to at least 4 weeks during the period April to October.
+The park is seeking qualified volunteers to commit to 1-3 months during the period August through October.
 If you would like to be a part of a fast paced, team-oriented public astronomy program and share the splendors of the night sky with the general public, consider sending your resume.
 The ideal applicant is gregarious, communicative, self-motivated, knowledgeable, approachable; and a good public speaker.
 Applicants should also be flexible, willing to learn new methods, and be able to adapt to an established public program that is somewhat unlike a traditional star party.
 Volunteers will be expected to support the NPS mission, night sky protection, and partnerships with astronomy clubs and the community while maintaining enthusiasm and refraining from espousing political or religious viewpoints.
 Job will require working with crowds and a diverse public in both independent and team modes.
 No stipend is provided but free housing or RV hookups are available.

-Housing and RV sites with hookups will be available for astronomy volunteers at no cost.
+Housing and RV sites with hookups may be available for astronomy volunteers at no cost.
 Housing is typically small cabins or apartments and may be shared with another staff person.
 Quarters are simple and spartan, so you will need to bring household items.
 Pets are not allowed in park housing.
-Land-line phone service is expensive; cell reception (Verizon, AT&T, AllTel, Sprint, etc.) is available in some areas of the park and wireless internet is available at two nearby locations.
+Land-line phone service is available for free; cell reception (Verizon, AT&T, AllTel, Sprint, etc.) is spotty and wireless internet is available for volunteers at the Visitor Center.